fluent-plugins-nursery/fluent-plugin-filter_where/README.md

 This plugin uses [rexical](https://github.com/tenderlove/rexical) for lexical scanner generator, and [racc](https://github.com/tenderlove/racc) for parser generator.

-If you modify `praser.rex` or `praser.racc`, you must compile them as:
+If you modify `parser.rex` or `parser.racc`, you must compile them as:

 ```
 $ bundle exec rake compile